paula-delrio-arteaga/Facademy-2/README.md

 #### 3D PRINTING

-  -Marina and Pippa prepared the 3D files for 3D printing.
+  -We prepared the 3D files for 3D printing.

   -Understanding first the pieces needed and their functions.
 When the type of joineries were defined we started measuring the dimensions of the material they would be attached to in order for them to fit correctly.